 Some of the best advice I’ve ever been given is not to think of myself as a victim.
 Even if you are being attacked (verbally and or emotionally) envision yourself coming at the world (in a positive way) with what you have to offer, rather than focusing on what is (or what could be) coming at you.
 If someone doesn’t like you, that’s ok.
 They are not required to, and it doesn’t make you or them any less awesome.
 But everyone is entitled to common decency, peace of mind and respect.

 Don’t doubt yourself.

-Someone who has enough time to harass you online needs time in therapy.
+Someone who has enough time to harass you online or in person needs time in therapy.
 You’re not the one who’s crazy.
 Do not let them convince you otherwise.
 Winona Ryder was beaten up so badly (by other girls) in her school for dressing androgynously, that she was hospitalized.
 She went on to become a millionaire, a two-time academy award nominee and for quite a few years Johnny Depp was her boyfriend.

 Those same girls later asked for her autograph...
 So remember some of the worlds biggest “weirdos” go on to be the most successful and they're going to love you.

 I spent my twenties beyond broke.
 I had a university degree and a college diploma and still, I was a waitress.
 I moved home (and back in with my parents) at 26.
 Three months later, I spent my first day on set.
 I sat beside Brooke Shields at lunch.
 She told me a joke and I ate a pulled pork sandwich that I didn't have to cook or pay for.
 The moral of this story is that there's always hope.
 Revel in your weirdness.